-You can earn a maximum of 10 per cent of your final grade through classroom participation as well as various assignments, events, and activities.
-Some supplemental assignments may embody the potential to earn CAP points as well.
-At my discretion, I may subtract CAP points for egregious violation of the expectations of our community as stated both in this syllabus and in "Dr. Burstein's Rules."
+You can earn a maximum of 10 per cent of your final grade through classroom participation, special assignments, and other events and activities.
+Some application assignments may embody the potential to earn CAP points as well.
+At my discretion, I may subtract CAP points for egregious violation of the expectations of our community as stated in this syllabus and in Dr. Burstein's Rules.